Respiratory Adaptations in Health and Disease:

 We'd previously discovered that the PIO2 was 149.7 mm Hg, so the equation now becomes:

 Now, if you're sensible, you are wondering why I dragged you through that big long calculation... after all, although it is nice to know what the alveolar partial pressure of oxygen is, it probably doesn't seem very useful right now.
 That's because we have one more (thankfully simple) step to go through.

-As we talked about in the gas exchange lecture with Dr. Cole, the whole point of the alveolus is to bring the blood and the air together in such a way that the alveolar oxygen and the arterial oxygen come to equilibrium with each other.
+As we talked about in the gas exchange lecture, the whole point of the alveolus is to bring the blood and the air together in such a way that the alveolar oxygen and the arterial oxygen come to equilibrium with each other.
 In other words, in an ideal world, the PAO2 should be the same as the PaO2.
 If there is a large difference between the PAO2 and the PaO2, there is a problem with gas exchange.